getopt-php/getopt-php/docs/validation.md

 ---
 # {{ page.title }}

 This library does not come with a bunch of validators that you can use and extend.
-Instead you provide a callable or closure that has to return a truthy value if the value is valid (further called the validator).
+Instead, you provide a callable or closure that has to return a truthy value if the value is valid (further called the validator).

 The validator gets the value as first and only parameter.
 For a lot of php standard functions this is enough (eg.
 `is_numeric`).
 The value will always be a string or null.
 Here comes an example that shows how to check that it has a valid json value: